Chixpy/CHXPas/SDL2/NOCT/CTTest/CT.md

       But, we can't draw on negative coords.
     - Or making a wrapper of all drawing function that makes all transformations before actual drawing.
+    - Or, Without SDL, TBGRABitmap has TBGRACanvas2D wich simulates JavaScript Canvas with rotate, scale, translate, save (pushMatrix) and restore (popMatrix).
+But I need to create a new engine based on TBGRABitmap (and maybe redo all SDL examples in TBGRABitmap too).
   - TX: Use toxiclibs physics library

 ## ToDo